ZeyadZanaty/8-puzzle/README.md

 # 8-puzzle
-8-puzzle ai using DFS, BFS, A*
+8-puzzle AI search agent using DFS, BFS, A*